johnynek/bosatsu/docs/language_guide.md

 ```
 message1 = 'bar'
 message2 = "this has 'single quotes'"

 ```
+## Variables
+All bindings start with a lowercase character and do not contain whitespace.

 ## Functions
+All functions internally a functions of a single value returning a single value.
+We have syntax to call multiple variable functions, but that is just syntactic sugar over curried functions.

 ## Custom Data Types
+All type names start with an uppercase character

 ### Structs
 ### Enums

 ## Types
+Type variables are all lower case.
+There is an explicit syntax for function type: `a -> b`.
+There is support for quantification: `forall a. a -> List[a]`.

+## The Bosatsu Predef
+The predef includes List, Option, Either types and some associated functions.

 ## Packages
+All names are private unless exported.
+All names from external

+## External functions and values
+There is syntax for declaring external values and functions.
+This is obviously dangerous since it gives the user a chance to violate totality.
+Use with caution.

 # Note on Totality
 Totality is an interesting property that limits a language below being turing complete, however, it is not obvious if that is much of a limit.
 People often criticize fully general languages for configuration, but it is not clear that non-termination or partial functions are the problems.